Tenfleques/Image-Edge-Detection-using-Pseudo-Boolean-Polynomials/README.md

 `pip install -r requirements.txt`

+Open `example.ipynb` and run all cells.

-Run image edge detection with example images in `examples/images` using the parameters defined in `args.json`.
+Image edge detection is processed on example images in `examples/images` using the parameters defined in `args.json`.

-The outputs are displayed in `examples/pbp-edges` with the same name of the input image.
+The outputs are displayed in the notebook.

-In the output directory, a similar name without the -pbp-mask appended shows the processing steps.

-Some examples have comparative edge masks in `examples/masks`

-The program is not yet optimised, therefore some instances process longer.

 The `args.json` contain varied arguments to show how the parameters affect the edge detection process.